 Please join us in person or online.
-We ask that you wear a mask and social distance while inside.

 On any given Sunday, the pastor and worship team leader will have coordinated the different aspects of worship--the call to worship, the time of confession, the songs, the text, and the benediction--into a glorious thematic whole.
 Or maybe not.
 But together, sometimes with an elder and a deacon, we come with our bits and pieces and entrust ourselves to each other and the Holy Spirit to put it all together.